 Touch Input Support

 A special kind of touch panels are those with active digitizer technology, supporting pressure-sensitive pen input.
-An example of pen-enabled device is Microsoft’s Surface series.
+An example of pen-enabled devices is Microsoft’s Surface series.

 Besides the aforementioned characteristics, it’s good to additionally pay attention to response times and screen refresh rate.
-Low response time and low screen refresh rate can cause ghosting effects and stuttering during fast on-screen movements in games and sport shows.
-These issues generally aren’t present on modern mobile computers.
+Low response time and low screen refresh rate can cause ghosting effects and stuttering during fast on-screen movements – during games, sport video streams, fast webpage scrolling etc. From an everyday-use point of view, these issues generally aren’t present on modern mobile computers.
+But, for fast 3D gaming, these specs can play a great role.
+Especially, refresh rate.
+Besides video card performance, refresh rate can greatly impact gameplay smoothness.
+The higher refresh rate numbers, the better.
+Normal laptop screens usually refresh at 60 Hz.
+But, some higher-end gaming laptops have a higher refresh rate, such as 144 Hz.